NicoleFaye/LED-Reminder/README.md

 - The device may not boot if the `settings.txt` file is invalid or corrupted
 - If the device fails to connect to WiFi, ensure the SSID matches exactly and the password is correct
 - If you come across any other issues, please create and issue on [Github](https://github.com/NicoleFaye/LED-Reminder/issues)
+- If you are trying to create your own device, create an issue with any problems you encounter and I will try to help

 ## Contributing
 If you have any suggestions or improvements, please feel free to create a pull request or an issue with your ideas.